A Framework for Universality in Physics, Computer Science, and Beyond: The Set-Up

 where $s_T \colon P \to T$ is a functional morphism. \end{definition} \begin{remark} Given any decomposition of $s$ as in \cref{eq:simulator}, not necessarily satisfying equations \eqref{eq:simulator_dom}, we can define $s'_T$ and $s'_C$ via\footnotemark{}

-for which both \cref{eq:simulator} and \eqref{eq:simulator_dom} are satisfied, and for which $s'_T$ is functional because every domain of a normalized morphism is functional (\cref{lem:dom_fun}).
+for which both \cref{eq:simulator} and \eqref{eq:simulator_dom} are satisfied, and for which $s'_T$ is functional because every domain of a quasi-total morphism is functional (\cref{lem:dom_fun}).
 Specifically, \cref{eq:simulator} for the primed $s'_T$ and $s'_C$ on its right-hand side follows by

-where the first equality is by \eqref{eq:simulator_rest}, the second one uses the associativity of copying, and the last one follows by the assumed decomposition of $s$ and the fact that both the compiler and the context reduction are normalized in the sense of \cref{def:normalized}.
+where the first equality is by \eqref{eq:simulator_rest}, the second one uses the associativity of copying, and the last one follows by the assumed decomposition of $s$ and the fact that both the compiler and the context reduction are quasi-total in the sense of \cref{def:normalized}.
 The appropriate versions of equations \eqref{eq:simulator_dom} are obtained by deleting $C$ and $T$ respectively in the assumed decomposition of $s$ into $s_T$ and $s_C$.

 In this sense, conditions \eqref{eq:simulator_dom} play no role in identifying which morphisms of type ${P \otimes C \to T \otimes C}$ constitute a simulator.
 Instead, they are used to pick out a distinguished decomposition into the compiler $s_T$ and the context reduction $s_C$: For each simulator, there is a unique compiler and a unique context reduction, namely those given by equations \eqref{eq:simulator_dom}. \end{remark}